benoc617/policies/data protection documentation.md

 - an incremental snapshot every 6 hours
 - a checkpoint every 15 minutes between snapshots

-These are retained for 90 days minimum, and longer for customers that have longer general data retention (as per above retention requirement).
+These are retained for 90 days default, and longer for customers that have longer general data retention (as per above retention requirement).

 ## Recovery
 ### Overview